Step-by-Step rpact Tutorial

 Stage 1 2 3

-Information rate 35% 64.1% 100%
+Planned information rate 35% 64.1% 100%

 Efficacy boundary (z-value scale) 2.237 2.329 2.312

-Overall power 0.3317 0.5826 0.8000
+Cumulative power 0.3317 0.5826 0.8000

 Power analysis for group sequential designs

-We will once again start with the default settings of the Shiny app which is for a fixed design with one look.
+To illustrate an analysis of the sample size/power, we will once again start with the default settings of the Shiny app which is for a fixed design with one look.
 Click on the “Endpoint” tab to choose how you want to specify the desired endpoint in this study.
 We will assume we plan to perform a \(t\) test, and therefore, that our endpoint is based on the means we observe.

 The same number of individuals are collected in each group (allocation ratio = 1).
 It is possible to choose to use a normal approximation (which some software programs use) but the default settings where the calculations are based on the \(t\) distribution, will be (ever so slightly) more accurate.

 The effect under the null hypothesis \(H_0\) is 0 by default, the default effect under the alternative is 0.2, and the default standard deviation is 1.
 This means that by default the power analysis is for a standardized effect size of Cohen’s d = 0.2/1 = 0.2.
 That is a small effect.
-In this example we will assume a researcher is interested in detecting a somewhat more substantial effect size, a mean difference of 0.5.
+In this example, we will assume a researcher is interested in detecting a somewhat more substantial effect size, a mean difference of 0.5.
 This can be specified by changing the effect under the alternative to 0.5.
-Note that it is possible to compute the power for multiple values by selecting a value larger than 1 in the “# values” drop-down menu (but we will calculate power for a single alternative for now).
+Note that it is possible to compute the sample size or power for multiple values by selecting a value larger than 1 in the “# values” drop-down menu (but we will calculate power for a single alternative for now).

 We can also directly perform these calculations in R: